West Japan challenges Tokyo's tasty Michelin crown

 The fusion restaurants are Ca Sento in Kobe and Fujiya 1935 in Osaka, while the French restaurant is Hajime in Osaka.

-The first Michelin restaurant guide, aimed at chauffeurs in the early days of motoring, was published by the tyre company in 1900, with the star rating system introduced in the 1920s.
+The first Michelin restaurant guide, aimed at chauffeurs in the early days of motoring, was published by the tire company in 1900, with the star rating system introduced in the 1920s.

-The company only ventured out of Europe for the first time in 2005, with its guide to New York.
-Its Tokyo guide, launched in late 2007, was its first in Asia, although it has since added Hong Kong and Macau.
-(Editing by Paul Tait)